MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 -   “ramobile” is for video-enabled calling.

-The argument schema accepts a contactSearch field
-    Array<string> contactSearch
-		- A list of search strings to use for finding a contact.
-E.g. "supportContact@microsoft.com".
-Will open contact card of the first found contact.
+The argument schema accepts an optional contactSearch field, which is a JSON-formatted array of strings to use for finding a contact.

+    { "contactSearch":[ "supportContact@microsoft.com"] }

 ### Example
 For this example, we will perform a contact search.
 We need to include the "contactSearch" parameter, which is an array of search strings.